Learnin-IOS/StocksAPI/README.md

 # StocksAPI

-This is a  library that provides very simple and Swiftly way to interact with Yahoo Finance REST API.
+This is a library that Yahoo Finance REST API and provides very simple and Swiftly way to interact with it.

 ##Features